 C7 and C9 Empty Socket Light Line with LED Retrofit Bulbs - Empty socket light line is what professional Christmas installers use and offers the most flexibility during installation.
 The cord typically comes in either 500' or 1,000' rolls, but we also offer it by the foot for anyone needing less than a full roll.
 The cord itself is relatively inexpensive, but the bulbs do tend to be a bit costly.
 However, the illumination intensity and the quality of the LED bulbs are significantly better than what you get with a stringer light set.
 The other big advantage is that you can cut the cord to any length.
 This allows you to create clean, professional-looking lines without having to worry about hiding extra bulbs and sockets.

-There's often a misconception about using empty socket light line that leads people to think that it's only for professional level installers and the installation is too difficult for them.
+There's often a misconception about using empty socket light line that leads people to think that it's only for professional-level installers and the installation is too difficult for them.
 However, the fact is that it's actually very easy and virtually anyone that has installed their own Christmas lights can use this type of cord without any problem.
-All you need is to select the cord type, the bulbs you want and then get a few male and females and you are good to go.
-Take a look at the end of this blog for links to the main components needed for installing professional light line.
+All you need is to select the cord type, the bulbs you want and then get a few males and females and you are good to go.
+Take a look at the end of this blog for links to the main components needed for installing a professional light line.